streamlit/docs/content/deploy/community-cloud/get-started/explore-your-workspace.md

 </Note>

 And remember, whenever anyone on the team updates the code on GitHub, the app will also automatically update for you!

+## My apps

+The "**My apps**" section of your workspace is your base of operations to deploy and manage your apps.
+When you deploy an app, it is added to this section of your workspace.

+### Deploying apps

+If you already have an app saved to a GitHub repo, you can deploy it directly.
+Otherwise, Community Cloud provides templates you can use.
+When you deploy from a template, Community Cloud will fork a project into your GitHub account and deploy from the new fork.
+This is a convenient way to get started if you haven't already created a Streamlit app.

+Just click "**Create app**" in the upper-right corner to get started.
+To learn more, see [Deploy your app](/deploy/streamlit-community-cloud/deploy-your-app) and [Deploy from a template](/deploy/streamlit-community-cloud/get-started/deploy-from-a-template).

+## My profile

+The "**My profile**" section of your workspace lets you customize a personal portfolio of Streamlit apps to share with the world.
+Curate and feature your Streamlit apps to show off your work.

+## Explore

+For inspiration, check out the "**Explore**" section.
+This is a gallery of Streamlit apps created by the Streamlit community.
+Check out popular and trending apps, or search for apps in an area that interests you.